student-ops/gateway_raspy/README.md

 # Just Do following!!

-install python3 and go lts
+install python3 and go ltsversion

 **Add .env file to project root**

 ```